juei-dev/adsbmonitor/README.md

 Nov 25th, 2021:
   - Added 4th screen to stats display for the first 6 emergency aircraft (squawk 7700, 7600, 7500) seen during the session.

+Dec 10th, 2021:
+  - Added selection feature for the aircrafts.
+Aircraft can be selected from the list or clicking icon on the map.
+Map will then show the true distance (altitude difference taken into account - straight vector distance) to the nearest aircraft.

 ## Current features